dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format-01.md

 * Metadata about other packets received can optionally be included in each block.
 For example, counts of malformed DNS packets and non-DNS packets
 (e.g. ICMP, TCP resets) sent to the server may be of interest.

-* Data on malformed packets will optionally be recorded.
+* Malformed packets will, where possible, be matched with the corresponding query or response, with the match flagged to indicate the presence of malformed input.
+The original content of malformed packets will optionally be recorded.

+    * For example if a query is malformed and no matching attempt is made, this will lead to the (well formed) DNS responses with error code FORMERR appearing as "unmatched".

     * Any structured capture format that does not capture the DNS payload byte for byte will be limited to some extent in that it cannot represent "malformed" DNS packets.
 Only those packets that can be transformed reasonably into the structured format can be represented by the format.
-For example if a query is malformed this will lead to the (well formed) DNS responses with error code FORMERR appearing as "unmatched".

-    * There are two distinct types of packets that are considered "malformed".
-These are packets which can be decoded sufficiently to allow matching with a corresponding query or response ("partially malformed"), and those that cannot ("completely malformed").
-      To be matched, it must be possible to decode the Primary ID (see (#primary-id)), and, if present, the Secondary ID (see (#secondary-id)).
-In other words, it must be possible to decode the IP source and destination addresses, the UDP or
-      TCP source and destination ports, the DNS header ID, the DNS header flags/opcode/rcode fields, QDCOUNT, and, if QDCOUNT is non-zero, the entire DNS header and the first question section entry.
-If these cannot be decoded, the packet is completely malformed.

-    * When processing a partially malformed DNS message, the generated Q/R data item must be populated with the information in the Primary ID, the Secondary ID (if relevant) and the packet timestamp.
-All other fields in the Q/R data item are optional, and so may be omitted.
-Implementations may choose to include individual fields if confident that the field content is correctly decoded.
+    * Malformed packets are discussed in more detail in (#malformed-packets).

 Rationale: Many name servers will process queries on a best-effort basis in accordance with Postel's Law, and do not insist on completely well-formed packets.
 If possible, responses to these queries should be matched with the query, so that the query does not appear to have gone un-answered in name server performance reporting.
 It can be advantageous to collect statistics on malformed inputs, and possibly to analyse those inputs.
-Therefore it should be possible to record these directly in the C-DNS format.
+Therefore it should be possible to record malformed packet contents directly in the C-DNS format.

+# Malformed Packets

+As the primary aim of handling malformed packets is to match responses and queries as far as possible despite the malformation, malformed packets are divided into two distinct types; those packets which can be decoded sufficiently to allow matching with a corresponding query or response ("partially malformed"), and those that cannot ("completely malformed").

+The approach adopted in C-DNS to matching query and response is described in (#matching-algorithm).
+To be matched, it must be possible to decode the Primary ID (see (#primary-id)), and, if present, the Secondary ID (see (#secondary-id)).
+Briefly, it must be possible to decode the IP source and destination addresses, the UDP or TCP source and destination ports, the DNS header ID, the DNS header flags/opcode/rcode fields, QDCOUNT, and, if QDCOUNT is non-zero, the entire DNS header and the first question section entry.
+If these cannot be decoded, matching cannot proceed, and the packet is therefore classified as completely malformed.
+If these can be decoded, the packet is classified as partially malformed, and participates in matching.
+See (#malformed-packet-considerations) for more on matching with partially malformed packets.

+If recording the content of malformed packets in C-DNS is enabled, the original packet content of both completely and partially malformed packets is recorded in C-DNS.
+The data is tagged to indicate whether the packet was processed as completely or partially malformed.

+A count of malformed packets is in a block is kept in the C-DNS block statistics.
+This is a single count, including both partially and completely malformed packets.

 # Conceptual Overview